Picking the Best Summer Schedule for Kids | 8 Free Printables

 Good Ol’ Weekly Schedule

 This is what our family has been using until we decide what we want our blocks to be.
 It’s super simple to use!
-I laminated ours so we could reuse every week.
+I laminated ours so we could reuse it every week.

 Every night, we figure out what we are going to do the following day and fill in the schedule.
 I keep it on the fridge so it’s super easy for the kids to see.
 They can also add to it!